fmtlib/fmt/doc/api.md

 syntax](https://pubs.opengroup.org/onlinepubs/009695399/functions/fprintf.html)
 with the POSIX extension for positional arguments.
-Unlike their standard counterparts, the `fmt` functions are type-safe and throw an exception if an argument type doesn\'t match its format specification.
+Unlike their standard counterparts, the `fmt` functions are type-safe and throw an exception if an argument type doesn't match its format specification.

 ::: printf(string_view, const T&...)